-Figure 5-156: Trip bus logic
+Figure 5-127: Trip bus logic

-5.8.3 Setting groups
+5.9.3 Setting groups

-SETTINGS ⇒ \$\Pi\$ CONTROL ELEMENTS ⇒ SETTING GROUPS
+SETTINGS ⇒ \$\Pi\$ CONTROL ELEMENTS \$\Rightarrow\$ SETTING GROUPS

-The setting groups menu controls the activation and deactivation of up to six possible groups of settings in the GROUPED ELEMENTS settings menu.
-The active setting group can be indicated on the front display of the UR by configuring User-Programmable LEDs to display the state of the SETTING GROUP ACT FlexLogic operands.
+The setting groups menu controls the activation and deactivation of up to six groups of settings in the GROUPED ELEMENTS settings menu.
+The active setting group can be indicated on the front display of the T35 by configuring User-Programmable LEDs to display the state of the SETTING GROUP ACT FlexLogic operands.

-SETTING GROUPS FUNCTION - When Enabled, allows setting groups other than group 1 (the default active group) to be activated.
-The default setting group is forced active while the SETTING GROUPS FUNCTION setting is Disabled.
+FUNCTION - When Enabled, allows setting groups other than group 1 (the default active group) to be activated.
+When Disabled, the default setting group is forced active.
+When changed from Disabled to Enabled, it resets the active setting group to 1 independent of the Control Mode setting.